Falkland Palace: Gardens

 The current Head Gardener Sonia Ferrás Mañá is restoring the Percy Cane garden to the original design and flower choice.
 Mañá, the garden staff and volunteers have been working on various project in recent years to conserve the garden and encourage wildlife.

 The garden team at Falkland Palace are now encouraging wildlife by bringing back the meadow.
 To create the meadow the grass has been cut only once a year for the last four years and more than 10,000 wild flowers and a similar number of spring flowering bulbs have been planted.
 This work is thanks to the garden staff, volunteers and support from Fife Environmental Trust, Scottish Natural Heritage, NTS Member Centres and other donations.
 These flowers and un-mown grasses encourage beneficial insects to the orchard which aid in the fruit trees pollination and in turn attract other animals.
 There are currently forty different fly species in the orchard, some of which are rare or unusual and some are found nowhere else in Scotland.
 The insects, especially the moths, have attracted Pipistrelle and Soprano Pipistrelle bats which have been seen hunting and living here.
 There have also been sightings of red squirrels in the forest which are now considered endangered animals due to the disappearance of their habitat and the competition from grey squirrels.
 A Red Squirrel Project is carried out at Falkland Palace to encourage them back into the gardens.
 A shelter was built in the orchard for invertebrate (i.e. insects and worms) and small animals which will encourage them to stay longer in the garden and perhaps live there.
 The orchard has been planted with native trees such as hawthorn, oak and willows which would have been growing here in the 15th century.
 The Maspie Burn running between the garden and the orchard is a habitat for water wildlife, including trout.

+Building materials

+Some sandstone for the palace was quarried locally.
+Limestone for lime mortar was found and burnt on the Lomond Hills.
+In 1540, harder sandstone was quarried at Kingoodie near Dundee and shipped across the Tay to the haven of Lindores Abbey.
+Much of the timber, including imported "Eastland boards", deals, and rafters supplied by a Danish merchant called "Kinnereis", was bought at St Andrews and Dundee, where it was bound together into rafts called "floats" and towed to Newburgh or Lindores and Levenmouth.
+Other timber was bought at Leith at Kirkcaldy.